XDeep Stealth Modification: Redundant Buoyancy

-I based my solution on the redundant buoyancy design integral in Steve Bogeart’s Razor 2 sidemount – that of an oral inflation secondary bladder for emergency use only.
+I based my solution on the redundant buoyancy design integral in Steve Bogeart’s Razor 2 sidemount: an oral-inflation secondary bladder sufficient for emergency use only.
+Do note that using an oral-inflate bladder safely demands some time spent doing deliberate practice.

-The XDeep Stealth 2.0 conveniently comes with a full-length zip across the inside of the bladder.
+XDeep Stealth wings all conveniently come with a full-length zip across the inside of the bladder.
 This makes access very easy (no sewing required).
 I selected an MSR Hyromedary bag of sufficient volume to act as the oral-inflation bladder.

 My choice was a 10-litre bag, but you could go for the 6-litre version if you calculate that buoyancy requirement.